glouppe/info8010-deep-learning/lecture10.md

 class: middle

 **Epistemic** uncertainty accounts for uncertainty in the model or in its parameters.
-It captures our *ignorance* about which model generated the collected data.
+It captures our *ignorance* about which model can best explain the collected data.

 It can be explained away given enough data.